 - Annual Private Equity Africa Awards Gala, London.

 - The Rotary Club of Birmingham

-- Jamaica In The Square II, to an audience of 10,000 people
+- Jamaica In The Square II, to a festival audience of 10,000 people

-Millicent was honoured with the Wise Women and Keep the Faith Magazine Music Award 2011 in recognition of her performances, teaching and mentoring.
-This multi-talented female saxophone player also majors on the Piano and Voice.
+Millicent was honoured with the AJN Chairman’s Special Recognition Award 2017 for her contributions to the development of the Jamaican community and other Nationals in the UK and Overseas, also the Wise Women and Keep the Faith Magazine Music Award 2011 in recognition of her performances, teaching and mentoring.

-Millicent is an independent-self-managed-artist, entrepreneur, songwriter, vocalist, music director, teacher, speaker, label owner (Silver Gliss Music), founder of Cafemnee and Not Just Jazz, trailblazer, wife and mother.
+Millicent is an entrepreneur, songwriter, vocalist, music director, teacher, speaker, musician, label owner (Silver Gliss Music), founder of Cafemnee and Not Just Jazz, trailblazer, wife and mother.

 To make a booking or enquiry, please click here.